cemac/CFizer/README.md

 # Installation

-## JASMIN

 Clone this repository.

-Load the `jaspy` environment: `module load jaspy/3.10/r20230718`.
+**If using on JASMIN**, load the `jaspy` environment: `module load jaspy/3.10/r20230718`.
 This contains all the required dependencies.

 Create an empty Anaconda environment in which to install CFizer, and activate it:
 ```
 conda env create -n cfizer
 conda activate cfizer
 ```

-Install CFizer:
-`pip install .`

-## Standalone System

-Clone this repository.

-Create and activate an empty Anaconda environment (as above) or pip venv:
+Alternatively, a pip venv may be used:
 ```
 python -m venv /path/to/cfizer_env
 source /path/to/cfizer_env/bin/activate
 ```

-Install CFizer (which will install all required dependencies):
+**Important**: Update the configuration file, `cfizer/config.yml` and, if necessary, the vocabulary (`cfizer/vocabulary.yml`), before installing CFizer (see **Setup** below).
+Installation creates a copy of these in the virtual environment, so any subsequent changes either need to be made to the version in that environment, or require re-installation.

+Install CFizer:
 `pip install .`

 # Setup